sukoneck/resume/index.md

 <!-- SUMMARY -->

-<p class="summary">Great to meet you 🤝 I am a creative devops engineer that is passionate about leadership and building Web3.
+<p class="summary">Great to meet you 🤝 I am a creative devops engineer who is passionate about leadership and building Web3.
 I have had great opportunities to lead large, constrained, and impactful projects with diverse teams.
 I care about people, art, and technology; in that order.</p>

 <!-- EXPERIENCE -->